ChiaHan-1215/Terra_AnviL_platform_Notes/How_to_Terra.md

 Terra has a built-in IGV (Integrative Genomics Viewer) for viewing alignments and variant calling data.

 - We use the `CCLE-Public` dataset as an example.
-Once you access the workspace, click `DATA` at the top near the `DASHBOARD`.
+Once you access the workspace, click the three dots on the top right of screen, and clinkc `clone` to clone the workspace to our working space.

+- you can change workspace name and description, but keep other options as defacult.

-- Once you access the DATA section, enter the cell line of interest in the search box or simply click `model` to access the full table.
+- Once you have coloned the workspace, click `DATA` at the top near the `DASHBOARD`, in DATA section, enter the cell line of interest in the search box or simply click `model` to access the full table.

 - In this table, there's an IGV icon at the top as shown in the image below.
 Select the row of the cell of interest, then click the IGV icon and select `Open with IGV`.